lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

 * have improved their problem solving and critical thinking skills, such as:
     * using examples, counter-examples, diagrams, simpler cases, similar problems, etc., to better understand a mathematical statement,
-	* recognizing a broken proof or a false start and using them to find a new result or approach,
+	* recognizing a broken proof or a false start and using it to find a new result or approach,
 	* thinking critically about which proof paradigm is most appropriate.